-The Basis of Design Update included updated population projections, updated flows and loads, updated regulatory review, and future regulatory requirements projections.
-The approach for the future regulatory projections included using the USEPA’s 2013 ammonia criteria guidance that had not yet been incorporated into the State water quality standards as well as projecting future nutrient (nitrogen and phosphorus) limits based on recently adopted standards from neighboring states.
-The future regulatory projections proved to be very valuable in confirming that the City could move forward with the improvements project while also having compliance options for the future.
+The Basis of Design Update included updated population projections, updated flows and loads, updated regulatory review, and future regulatory requirement projections.
+The approach for the future regulatory projections included using the USEPA’s 2013 ammonia criteria guidance that had not yet been incorporated into the State water quality standards, as well as projecting future nutrient (nitrogen and phosphorus) limits based on recently adopted standards from neighboring states.
+The future regulatory projections proved to be very valuable in confirming that the City could move forward with the improvements project, while also leaving the flexibility to meet regulatory compliance for the future.
 A thorough review of the existing WWTF performance in conjunction with future projections clearly indicated that Bismarck was fast approaching the capacity of the trickling filters and would need to add additional capacity, which the previous facility planning efforts had not addressed.
 Another major revelation was that they were “recycle” limited in the trickling filters and could not operate at wetting rates that would provide optimized treatment potential in the trickling filter system.